 If your buyers aren’t banging down your door to purchase your product, it doesn’t mean they aren’t interested.
 They may not know about you.
 If they do know who you are, they may not have yet discovered a compelling reason to give you consideration.
 It’s your job to give them a good reason to take another look.

-SiriusDecisions reports that 67% of the buyer’s journey is now done digitally.
+Most of a buyer’s journey is now done digitally.
 Set your sales team up for success by reaching out to your prospects via email to provide them with the information they need about your organisation to make a purchasing decision.
 Let them know what you offer, and how and why you are different – and better.

 Manufacturing knows automation.
 In fact, most manufacturers are already automation pros!
 From the shop floor to distribution, manufacturing has led the way for centuries in adopting automation techniques and technologies.
 Marketing is no different; much of it (especially email) is a process that can be automated, saving time and ensuring consistency.
 Automating your email marketing is the natural next step for continuing your business momentum and optimising efficiency.

 2. Use Segmentation to Speak Directly to Your Buyers

 In order to bridge the gap between the buyer and the seller, marketers need to make a point to show the prospective buyer that they are understood.
 Don’t send emails that don’t apply to them – DO send emails that are highly personalised and directly speak to that unique prospect’s needs and wants.